caiostarke/bad_code/README.md

-## I've asked chatGPT for looking my code and provide some insights
+## I've asked chatGPT to look at my code and provide some suggestions for improvements.

 ### Considerations about result: